 And how should we pray for our authorities?
 Verse 2 outlines the Church's political agenda.
-Here's what to expect from government - "that we may lead a quiet and peaceable life in all godliness and reverence."
+Here's what to expect from government - and quite frankly, it's not much.
+We should hope "that we may lead a quiet and peaceable life in all godliness and reverence."

-Realize, a government that allows the right to vote, enacts moral laws, even laws that reflect Christian values, affords tax breaks... this is all icing on the cake.

-Paul's expectations are far more modest.
+Realize, a government that allows the right to vote, enacts moral laws, even laws that reflect Christian values, and affords the church tax breaks... this is the icing on the cake.
+Paul's expectations were more modest.